Goodwood, Springbank and Daws Road Intersection Upgrade

 - Dedicated bicycle lanes on the approaches and through the intersection.

 - New kerb and gutter where road realignment and widening is occurring.

 Please note, this is an artist's impression for illustrative purposes only and not a final design.
-Please click here to download this current plan.
+For further detail download a copy of the current plan.